Skip to contents

 dropout_rate

-Dropout rate (hazard rate).
+Dropout hazard rate.
 Default is 0.
-Can be a vector of length 2.
+Can be a vector of length 2 for group-specific dropout (control, treatment).

 max_followup